The Hidden SEO Cost of AI Website Builders: Why "Beautiful and Fast" Isn't Enough

 By Kaylee Peterson, Director of Client Services

-We’ve all seen it: build a custom website in under an hour with AI.
-Pick your poison - Lovable, Base44, new ones pop up every day.
+We’ve all seen the ads.
+“Build a custom website in under an hour with AI.”
+Pick your poison: Lovable, Base44 — new ones pop up every day.

-In fact, just last week, a client decided they could no longer handle the back-and-forth of working with their web designer during a brand redesign and were going to build the site themselves in Base44.
-Thankfully, they stopped first and asked us (their SEO partner) about the risks of an AI site build to their SEO performance.
+Just last week, a client decided they could no longer handle the back-and-forth of working with their web designer during a brand redesign and were going to build the site themselves in Base44.
+Thankfully, they stopped first and asked us (their SEO partner) about the SEO risks of using an AI site builder.

 But as with most things in life, all that glitters is not gold.

-Here's the thing I've learned after seven years in SEO, across dozens of website rebuilds and migrations: a beautiful website that search engines can't read is just expensive art.
+Here's the thing I've learned after seven years in SEO, across dozens of website rebuilds and migrations: a beautiful website that search engines can't read is an expensive decoration.
 And most of these AI website builders are creating exactly that.

-I'm not here to trash the technology (or frankly, the accessibility of innovation); it's genuinely impressive, and they have their place in the marketing landscape.
-But after experimenting myself and watching excellent brands launch on these platforms, I know how this story ends.
+The technology can be impressive, and AI has its place in marketing.
+But after experimenting myself and watching excellent brands launch on these platforms, I know how the story ends.
 You celebrate the launch.
-Three months later, you're staring at flat traffic, wondering what went wrong, realizing you're locked into a platform you can't easily escape.
+Then three months later, you're staring at flat traffic, wondering what went wrong and realizing you're locked into a platform you can't easily escape.

 Most AI website builders create what's called client-side rendered (CSR) applications.
 If your eyes just glazed over at the technical jargon, stay with me — this matters for your bottom line.

-When a search engine bot visits a traditional website (WordPress, Webflow, a custom build), it reads an HTML file that contains all your actual content.
+When a search engine bot visits a traditional website, either custom-built or hosted on a site like WordPress or Webflow, it reads an HTML file that contains all your actual content.
 Your headlines, your service descriptions, your carefully crafted value propositions.
 The bot sees it, indexes it, and ranks it.

 When that same bot visits an AI-built site, it gets an HTML file that's essentially empty.
 Just a [<div id="root"></div>] and a script that says "run this JavaScript to build the page."